CloudBees Jenkins Platform 15.11 (November 2015) General Availability

 CloudBees Jenkins Operations Center - @Scale CI/CD

-CloudBees Jenkins Operations Center connects all of your CloudBees Jenkins Enterprise masters and enables you to not only manage and report across all of those masters but share jobs, tools, and configurations among those masters.
-This release enhances the ability to work across masters and simplify day-to-day operations.
+CloudBees Jenkins Operations Center connects all of your CloudBees Jenkins Enterprise controllers and enables you to not only manage and report across all of those controllers but share jobs, tools, and configurations among those controllers.
+This release enhances the ability to work across controllers and simplify day-to-day operations.

-- Move/Copy/Promote - Using the CloudBees Folders plugin it is possible to move and copy jobs on a single Jenkins master.
-With the latest release of CloudBees Jenkins Operations Center it is now possible to Move, Copy, or Promote jobs within a master or across masters.
+Move/Copy/Promote - Using the CloudBees Folders plugin it is possible to move and copy jobs on a single Jenkins controller.
+With the latest release of CloudBees Jenkins Operations Center it is now possible to Move, Copy, or Promote jobs within a controller or across controllers.

-- The button will copy the current item with all its build history to the new location.
+The Copy button will copy the current item with all its build history to the new location.
 The original item with all its build history will also be retained at its original location.

-- Custom shared slave properties - CloudBees Jenkins Operations Center administrators can now store custom properties such as platform specific environment variables at the node level to be shared by all client masters.
+Custom shared agent properties - CloudBees Jenkins Operations Center administrators can now store custom properties such as platform specific environment variables at the node level to be shared by all client controllers.

-- CloudBees Jenkins Analytics - ElasticSearch has been upgraded to version 1.7 and Kibana is now on version 4 to enable even more robust and feature-rich dashboards and analytics across all of your Jenkins masters.
+CloudBees Jenkins Analytics - ElasticSearch has been upgraded to version 1.7 and Kibana is now on version 4 to enable even more robust and feature-rich dashboards and analytics across all of your Jenkins controllers.